 A multidisciplinary team is developing a cutting-edge multisensor device that could transform the way cardiopulmonary resuscitation (CPR) is performed.

-The central objective of this initiative is to evaluate various physiological variables during CPR to provide accurate data to optimize resuscitation maneuvers.
+The central objective of this initiative is to evaluate various physiological variables during CPR to provide accurate data that can be used to optimize resuscitation maneuvers.
 The ultimate goal: to increase the survival rate of patients, not only in terms of survival, but also by ensuring a favorable neurological recovery.

-With an estimated incidence of 13 out-of-hospital arrests per day in the Metropolitan Region alone, the impact of this technological development could be significant.
-"We want to deliver a tool that not only assists professionals in resuscitation, but in doing so, also increases the chances of full recovery for patients."says Dr. Garrido.
+With an estimated incidence of 13 out-of-hospital cardiac arrests per day in the Metropolitan Region alone, the impact of this technological development could be significant.
+"We want to provide a tool that not only assists professionals during resuscitation efforts but also, in doing so, increases the chances of full recovery for patients," says Dr. Garrido.

-The team that will develop this project is made up of Jorge Gómez, electronic engineer with doctorates in Engineering Sciences and Philosophy from the Catholic University of Chile and the University of Notre Dame; José Delpiano, professor at the Faculty of Engineering of the Universidad de los Andes; Diego Eyzaguirre, engineering student in charge of technical development and Machine Learning algorithms; and Jhonson Castro, emergency medicine resident who will collaborate in the validation of the device in real and simulated clinical scenarios.
-They also have the support of Dr. Jorge Rodríguez, head of the Emergency Department of Hospital San José, and Dr. Nicolás Escudero, technical head of the same service, together with the team of the Department of Emergency Medicine of Universidad de los Andes.
+The team that will develop this project includes Jorge Gómez, electronic engineer with doctorates in Engineering Sciences and Philosophy from the Catholic University of Chile and the University of Notre Dame; José Delpiano, professor at the Faculty of Engineering of Universidad de los Andes; Diego Eyzaguirre, an engineering student in charge of technical development and machine learning algorithms; and Jhonson Castro, an emergency medicine resident who will collaborate in validating the device in real and simulated clinical scenarios.
+They also have the support of Dr. Jorge Rodríguez, head of the Emergency Department at Hospital San José, and Dr. Nicolás Escudero, technical head of the same service, together with the team from the Department of Emergency Medicine at Universidad de los Andes.

-The study will be carried out at Universidad de los Andes and Hospital San José, where the device will be tested in real medical emergency situations.
+The study will be carried out at Universidad de los Andes and Hospital San José, where the device will be tested in real-life medical emergency situations.